Gabino Zavala: Auxiliary Bishop of Los Angeles

-Zavala was involved with a number of organizations: he was the bishop president of the U.S. section of Pax Christi, co-president of Interfaith Worker Justice, and the episcopal advisor to the International Commission of Catholic Prison Pastoral Care (ICCPPC).
+Zavala was the bishop president of the U.S. section of Pax Christi, co-president of Interfaith Worker Justice, and the episcopal advisor to the International Commission of Catholic Prison Pastoral Care (ICCPPC).
 He was also an adjunct professor of canon law and pastoral theology at Loyola Marymount University in Los Angeles.
 In 2000, Zavala organized Encuentro, a conference of Catholics from different backgrounds and cultures.
 Encuentro had over 5,000 attendees, including 40 bishops and Cardinal Bernard Law.